 - Must be in good standing with the Project Based Voucher or Housing Choice Voucher program (Section 8 Housing) meaning you do not have current lease violations, owe back rent, money for damages, or are in default on a repayment plan with the Everett Housing Authority.

-- Head of Household must be willing to commit to seeking and maintaining suitable employment.
+- The FSS Head of Household must be willing to commit to seeking and maintaining suitable employment.

 - Must be motivated and able to commit to setting and working toward accomplishing goals, which will increase your skills, education, and employment status.